ansys/pymapdl/doc/source/user_guide/mapdl.rst

 However, because each command executes individually and returns a response, it is much faster to send the commands to be executed by MAPDL in groups and have the :class:`Mapdl
-<ansys.mapdl.core.mapdl.MapdlBase>` class handle grouping the commands by
+<ansys.mapdl.core.mapdl._MapdlCore>` class handle grouping the commands by
 using the :attr:`Mapdl.chain_commands <ansys.mapdl.core.Mapdl.chain_commands>` attribute.

 .. code:: python